Some say she stood up too soon.

 Savouring the silence and solitude.

 Natasha Uys is a journalist and editor from Windhoek, Namibia.
 She is currently studying Media Management through the Sol Plaatje Institute at Rhodes University.
-A lover of stories, it has long been her dream to venture into literary spaces.
 This is her first published essay.